lukts30/rdm4/README.md

 - This needs Joint and Weight Data exported to the gltf.
 ### `P3f_N3f_G3f_B3f_T2f_C4b`: Cloth
 - Needs vertex colors in the export.
 If you don't have an idea how to create them in blender, refer to [this video](https://www.youtube.com/watch?v=8mNk6r_bwxI)
+### `P4h_T2h_C4b`: Decal Detail
+- Needs vertex colors in the export.
+- Anno uses the vertex color for deviation in luminosity.
+- Use gray=0.5 as your standard color, then paint darker and brighter spots.

 > TLDR, if you just want a standard model, use `-g=P4h_N4b_G4b_B4b_T2h`!